mulargui/healthylinkx-serverless-fargate/README.md

 * kubectl
 * AWS eksctl
 * AWS CLI
 * helm
 All of them are well-known tools.
 No reference on how to install them here as it changes over time

 Directories and files
-healthylinkx-cli - this is the command line interface /infra/src - healthylinkx-cli app source code to install, uninstall and update the whole app /infra/src/envparams-template.js - All the parameters of the app, like AWS secrets...
+healthylinkx-cli - this is the command line interface
+/infra/src - healthylinkx-cli app source code to install, uninstall and update the whole app
+/infra/src/envparams-template.js - All the parameters of the app, like AWS secrets...
 Fill in your data and save it as envparams.js

-The API is implemented as a container written in nodejs and hosted in fargate /api/src - source code of the api (node js) - one file per endpoint
+The API is implemented as a container written in nodejs and hosted in fargate
+/api/src - source code of the api (node js) - one file per endpoint
 /api/docker - dockerfile
 /api/k8s - kubernetes yaml files

-The datastore is a RDS MySql instance
+The datastore is a RDS MySql instance.
+The data and schema is loaded using a pod in the k8s cluster
-/datastore/src - dump of the healthylinkx database (schema and data)
+/datastore/data - dump of the healthylinkx database (schema and data) and shellscript to upload it
+/datastore/docker - dockerfile
+/datastore/k8s - kubernetes yaml file

 The ux is a single page web app (html+jquery+bootstrap+javascript) hosted in a S3 bucket
 /ux/src - the source code of the ux app